alexandre-beleza-rodrigues/predicting-future-sales/README.md

 <img src="images/results.png" width="800" />

+Atention: Since the file was too big, if you want to run this code you will need to start with the data preprocessing file in orther to get the complete dataframe for the modeling part.

+## EDA
+In this step I anlalyse the data and took note of some preprocessing that could be done.

 ## Data Preprocessing
-Some of the steps I took while preprocessing the data wrere:
+Some of the steps I took while preprocessing the data were:

 * Preparing Item/Category Information
 * Preparing Sales Information